Richmond Fed's Barkin: Inflation fight "may lead to a downturn"

 "As a result, bringing supply and demand back into alignment may require still more from us, creating risk to the broader economy," Barkin said.
 "Getting to normal may lead to a downturn."

-That is a risk the central bank will have to take, he said, to counter what he said is an even worse outcome if inflation expectations begin to increase.
+It is a risk the central bank will have to take, he said, to counter what he said would be an even worse outcome if inflation expectations begin to increase.

 "If we back off for fear of a downturn, inflation comes back even stronger and requires even more restraint," he said.
 The Fed "is not waiting around for things to settle on their own."